-Known issues in 4.8.0
+Known issues in 4.8.2

 - 3125: Audio track starts always from the in-point when scrubbing through a timeline in Timeline+. - 3146: ZooKeeper SHAPE visualiser shows selections made in SHAPE software when ZooKeeper is part of group - 4176: Virtualised Viewports settings is not applied from an imported OutputManager component. - 4244: Renaming the system could result in an Engine crash.
-Workaround: Reinstall software or rename system back to the default name. - 4439: Host colour does not change to orange when Engine is configuring layers. - 4518: MediaMaps of remote hosts does not display thumbnails in TimelinePlus. - 5238: When adding a ZooKeeper track to a timeline ZooKeeper sofware will crash.
+Workaround: Reinstall software or \ rename system back to the default name. - 4439: Host colour does not change to orange when Engine is configuring layers. - 4518: MediaMaps of remote hosts does not display thumbnails in TimelinePlus. - A previous error in the manual stated that shows from 4.7.X would import to 4.8 automatically when selecting the update option on installation.
+This is not the case and shows wishing to upgrade from any previous version of software to 4.8 should export all components to be imported into 4.8